datagrok-ai/public/tools/README.md

     grok publish
     ```

-If you are developing a package using the old template, please run `grok migrate`.
-This command will convert your scripts in `package.json` and copy keys from `upload.keys.json` to `config.yaml`.

 Run `grok` for instructions and `grok <command> --help` to get help on a particular command.

 Read more about package development in [Datagrok's documentation](https://datagrok.ai/help/develop/develop).